 We re starting to see reminders from HM Revenue that the tax return season is fast approaching.
 Here are my top tips to help you file your tax return on time.

 Most people who have to file a tax return do so online.
 It’s quicker and easier and means the deadline is later: January 31, 2012.
 That’s also when any tax and National Insurance will be due, whether you file online or by using a paper form.

-PaperIf you?re filing your tax return using a paper form, whether you’re filling that in by hand or printing it from tax software, you need to get it in to HMRC by October 31, 2011.
+If you’re filing your tax return using a paper form, whether you’re filling that in by hand or printing it from tax software, you need to get it in to HMRC by October 31, 2011.

 And what if the tax year that ended on 5th April 2011 was the first one for which you have to file a tax return” You must file it by January 31, 2012 if you’re filing online, either via HMRC’s online site or through commercial third party software.

-Why file online?For one thing, it’s quicker.
+For one thing, it’s quicker.
 It’s also kinder to the environment, and, perhaps most importantly of all, commercial software and the HMRC website will calculate your tax for you.

 This isn’t just because it’s easy to forget to do it.
 HM Revenue have to send you an activation PIN for the online filing service.
 They send this by snail mail and this can take up to seven working days to arrive.
 This needs to be done even if you’re going to use commercial software to file your tax return, rather than HMRC’s own website.

 And the fines increase the longer you delay filing.
 You will almost certainly also have to pay interest and penalties if you pay your tax late.
 So don’t give Mr Osborne more money than you need to register now and file your tax return on time.
-Emily Coltman is chief accountant at online accounting provider FreeAgent.